"Top universities like UCL mean a good investment in research and facilities and contact with leaders in the field."

 Whatever they do, the majority of our graduates take up work at a graduate level (2005-2011 figures from the independently-conducted HESA survey suggest that 92% of graduates started work at a graduate level), and are well compensated for their effort, with a median starting salary of £29,483.

 We employ two dedicated members of staff to organise careers events, build relationships with employers and offer CV and interview advice specifically tailored for students in Engineering.
 Each department also has a designated Careers Liaison Tutor who will be looking out for discipline-specific opportunities for their students.
-It’s a good idea to start thinking about your future career early: when you enrol, register with the Engineering Careers and Events page on Moodle to see all opportunities as they come up.
+It’s a good idea to start thinking about your future career early: when you enrol, register with the Engineering Careers and Events page on Moodle and the UCL Talent Bank to see all opportunities as they come up.